skuro1439/issue-agent/website/docs/configuration/yaml.md

   # e.g) config/prompt_template_en.yml
   prompt_path: ""

-  # Default prompt template is embed config.
-  #  prompt_path: "prompt_en.yml"
+  # Required
   # LLM model name
-  model: "gpt-4o"
+  # The recommend model is Claude 3.5 Sonnet
+  # If you use AWS Bedrock, set the Model ID
+  #   e.g) anthropic.claude-3-5-sonnet-20241022-v2:0
-  #  model: "claude-3-5-sonnet-20241022"
+  model: "claude-3-5-sonnet-latest"

   # Maximum steps to run agent
   # The following are defined as 1 step